 Beginning with Barbara Ehrenrich’s Nickel and Dimed: On (Not) Getting By in America, the SJSU campus reading program has featured a diverse array of authors, including Khaled Hosseini, ZZ Packer, Sherman Alexie, Sonia Sotomayor, Dave Eggers, and Bryan Stevenson.
 A complete list of books selected appears below.

-Now in its fifteenth year, SJSU’s campus reading program remains committed to fostering campus-wide discussion about critical issues, particularly those that relate to social justice, equity, and inclusion.
+Now in its sixteenth year, SJSU’s campus reading program remains committed to fostering campus-wide discussion about critical issues, particularly those that relate to social justice, equity, and inclusion.
 We hope that you will join us by reading this year’s book and participating in the exciting events we have planned!

 The John Carlos Story: The Sports Moment That Changed the World.
 John Carlos, Dave Zirin.

 Just Mercy: A Story of Justice and Redemption.
 Bryan Stevenson.

 True American: Murder and Mystery in Texas.
 Anand Giridharas. (spring book)

 My Beloved World.
 Sonia Sotomayor.

 Little Princes.
 Conor Grennan.